Masters of the Universe: Series overview and main characters

-He-Man and the accompanying Masters of the Universe franchise would make their debut in 1982 with Mattel's release of the original "Masters of the Universe" 5.5-inch action-figure toy line.
-Masters of the Universe, often abbreviated as MOTU, would begin its mythos through the minicomics that accompanied the toys throughout the 1980s.
-These initial mini comics were soon followed by several children's books and issues of DC Comics.
-However, the Masters of the Universe franchise would become best known through Filmation's groundbreaking He-Man and the Masters of the Universe animated series.
-Debuting in the fall of 1983, the Filmation series ran 130 episodes over two seasons until November 1985.
+Mattel released the original "Masters of the Universe" 5.5-inch action-figure toy line in 1982.
+The series mythos began through the mini-comics that came packaged with the toys throughout the 1980s.
+These initial mini-comics were soon followed by serial comic books published by DC Comics.
+However, the setting and cast of characters became best known through Filmation's animated series He-Man and the Masters of the Universe, which debuted in the fall of 1983 and ran for 130 episodes over two seasons until December 1984.

-Since its inception, Masters of the Universe has usually placed its focus on the two primary characters, the blond muscular He-Man, "the most powerful man in the Universe," and his nemesis, the evil skull-faced, blue-skinned sorcerer Skeletor and their many moral-themed encounters on the planet Eternia.
-Set in a hybrid world of sword and sorcery and technological sci-fi, He-Man battles with Skeletor to prevent him from conquering Eternia and discovering the secrets of Castle Grayskull—a mysterious ancient fortress with a skull-shaped facade, containing great power and magic.
+Masters of the Universe has usually focused on two primary characters, the blond muscular He-Man, "the most powerful man in the universe", and his nemesis, the evil skull-faced, blue-skinned sorcerer Skeletor, and their many moral-themed encounters on the planet Eternia.
+Set in a hybrid science fantasy world, He-Man battles with Skeletor to prevent him from conquering Eternia and discovering the secrets of Castle Grayskull, a mysterious ancient fortress with a skull-shaped facade, containing great power and magic.

 As with many toy franchises that have been transferred to several different media, there are a number of story differences between the various versions of Masters of the Universe.
-In most continuities from the Filmation series onward, He-Man is the secret identity of Prince Adam, the son of King Randor and Queen Marlena, the ruling royal family of Eternia.
-Adam becomes He-Man by holding aloft his magic Power Sword and uttering the words "By the power of Grayskull…" and serves as the protector of good on Eternia.
+In most continuities from the Filmation series onward, He-Man is the secret identity of Prince Adam, the son of the ruling royal family of Eternia, King Randor and Queen Marlena (a displaced astronaut from Earth).
+Adam becomes He-Man by holding aloft his magic Power Sword and uttering the words "By the power of Grayskull...
+I have the power!" and serves as the protector of good on Eternia.
 He is first given this ability by the Sorceress of Castle Grayskull, a powerful magic user and mystic guardian of the castle, who in many depictions is able to transform herself into the falcon Zoar.
 Upon Adam's transformation into He-Man, his cowardly green pet tiger Cringer becomes the mighty Battle Cat, a giant armored feline that He-Man often rides into battle.